Skip to content ↓

 Learning Update

-• Literacy: Sequencing a story, new book (FARther by Grahame-Baker Smith), using conjunctions, modal verbs, and the present perfect tense to develop their understanding of narrative structure and grammar.
+• Literacy: Sequencing a story, next book (Farther by Grahame Baker-Smith), using conjunctions, modal verbs, and fronted adverbials to develop understanding of narrative structure and writing techniques.

-• Maths: Continuing with multiplication and division, with a strong focus on mastering their 3, 9, and 11 times tables to build fluency and speed in recall.
+• Maths: Continuing with multiplication and division, with a strong focus on mastering the 4-, 6-, and 7-times tables to build fluency and speed in recall.
+Increased exposure to Times Tables Rock Stars focusing on these tables.

 • R.E.: Learning about Kathina in Buddhism, exploring the meaning of generosity, gratitude, and community within the festival and how it is celebrated around the world.